 * A useful match but doesn’t set the meal alight

 Alsace Tokay Pinot Gris and other Pinot Gris *****

 My favourite pairing overall.
 Alsace Pinot Gris has the requisite touch of sweetness but also an exotic muskiness that tunes in perfectly with Thai spicing.
-The new generation of Pinot Gris from New Zealand and Oregon, which tend to contain relatively high levels of residual sugar also work well
+New Zealand pinot gris, particularly the off-dry styles, also works well.

 Spätlese and other off-dry Riesling ****